ZiadHatab/multiline-trl-calibration/README.md

 ### example 3 — statistical comparison

-This example demonstrate statistical performance of different mTRL calibrations via Monte-Carlo method.
+This example demonstrate statistical performance of different mTRL calibrations via Monte-Carlo method (1000 trials).
 Below is the error of the calibration coefficients due to iid additive noise.
 Feel free to do your own comparisons with different dataset and uncertainty types.

 ![](images/example_3_std_0_1.png)  |  ![](images/example_3_std_0_2.png)
 :-------------------------:|:-------------------------: